Process for doing a PhD in Computer Science or Artificial Intelligence

 Dissertation Agreement (Dissertationsvereinbarung)

-Right after the dissertation colloquium you have to fill out and sign a dissertation agreement.
+Right after the dissertation colloquium you have to fill out and sign a dissertation agreement as well as a form with information about the dissertation supervisors (you can find the forms here).
 For that you need 2 supervisors who have to sign as well.
 The supervisors must be persons with a habilitation (usually professors of the Department of Computer Science) who are proficient in the area of your dissertation topic.
 The dissertation agreement has to specify your dissertation topic and the field of your dissertation (Informatik or Artificial Intelligence).
 It also has to include a rough time schedule.
 The dissertation agreement has to be submitted to the Office of Examinations and Recognition Services (PAS).
 Your main supervisor has to make sure that you submit the agreement in time.

 At the pre-defense, you have to give a presentation of the status of your dissertation and an outlook on your further research in front of the Computer Science faculty.
 The pre-defense should be done approximately one year before you finish your PhD studies.
 It is a dedicated course with the name "Pre-Defense", for which you have to register via Kusss.
 At least two weeks before the pre-defense, you have to send certain information to the chair of PhD affairs.
 This information as well as the rules for the pre-defense are described here.